Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Methodology

 This feature vector, which contains both environmental and structural information, is then projected by a three-layer MLP to produce two-dimensional logits, $\mathbf{l} \in \mathbb{R}^{K \times 3L \times 2}$.
 The final binary pruning mask $\mathcal{M}$ is obtained by applying an $\text{argmax}$ operator along the last dimension of the logits:

 For end-to-end training, we employ the Straight-Through Estimator (STE) \citep{jang2016ste} to enable gradient flow through the non-differentiable argmax operation.
-Owing to these designs, the proposed pruner operates with exceptional efficiency, incurring a computational overhead of less than 0.3\% of the total FLOPs.
+Owing to these designs, the proposed pruner operates with exceptional efficiency, introducing only negligible computational overhead.
 We present the architecture illustration in Figure~\ref{fig: Framework}.

 \paragraph{Optimization Objective.}

 A key challenge is to guide the learning of the pruner $G_\psi$ such that the pruned policy $\pi'$ preserves task performance while adhering to a computational budget.
 Our goal is to minimize the deviation between the behaviors of the pruned policy and the ground truth action, regularized by a global sparsity constraint.
 The overall pruning objective is defined as: